 Suppose the fire alarm goes off.
 You awaken, and your stress hormones dial-up to high alert.
 Why?
 Because the well-being of your family depends upon your making quick, life-saving decisions.
-Your SNS tells your blood pressure and heart rate to increase to pump more blood to your brain, heart, lungs, and muscles while shunting blood away from your gut, kidneys, and reproductive organs.
-You don’t have time to eat, pee, or procreate while your house is burning.
+Your sympathetic nervous system (SNS) tells your blood pressure and heart rate to increase to pump more blood to your brain, heart, lungs, and muscles while shunting blood away from your gut, kidneys, and reproductive organs – You don’t have time to eat, urinate, or procreate while your house is burning.
 You grab the kids and, if time permits, your prized possessions, and you safely run out of the house, escaping the fire.

 You take a deep breath, think something like, “Thank God we’re all safe,” and your stress hormones dial back down.
 The next day you get on with the repairs, still thinking about how fortunate you are to have survived unharmed.

 Stress hormones are somewhat like blood sugar.
-Our brain needs just the right level to function: too low and the brain gets too tired; too high and the brain gets inflamed and damaged by sticky stuff.
+Our brain needs just the right level to function: too low and the brain gets too tired; too high and the brain gets inflamed and damaged.
 The same is true for stress hormones.
 Too high and it can cause inflammation; too low and it can lead to depression.
 The right level is biochemically good for the brain.

 Stress hormones go by various names, such as cortisol, corticosteroids, glucocorticoids, epinephrine, norepinephrine, and many others.
-We’ll mainly discuss the stress hormone cortisol, because it’s the most common and best known, but know that it’s really not accurate to blame all of our stress responses, and their consequences in the brain, on this one hormone.
+For our purposes in this article, we’ll mainly discuss the stress hormone cortisol, because it’s the most common and best known, but know that it’s really not accurate to blame all of our stress responses, and their consequences, on this one hormone.